Start Free Trial Book a Demo

 The definition of value means generating a greater return on investment than the cost of the initial investment.
 Over the years, many products and service-oriented companies hired technical writers to produce documentation to accompany their software products or any services they offer.
 The company’s intent in producing documentation is to help its customers to configure their products and troubleshoot in case of any issues.

-The general myth amongst the traditional product and service-oriented companies is that documentation offers less value.
-Some traditional companies consider documentation an add-on and associated it with a cost center.
+The general myth amongst traditional product and service-oriented companies is that documentation offers less value.
+Some traditional companies consider documentation an add-on and associate it with a cost center.
 Hiring professional technical writers is considered a cost to the company rather than an investment in those old-style companies.

 Thus, this makes an excellent case to formulate a framework whereby the business value proposition of documentation is amplified, and technical writers have metrics to showcase their business contributions.